-HotSpring Hot Tubs Makes Donation To Sanford Health Foundation
+HotSpring Hot Tubs Makes Donation to Sanford Health Foundation

-HotSpring Hot Tubs recently made a donation of $2,100 to support the Sanford Joe Lueken Cancer Center.
+HotSpring Hot Tubs in northern Minnesota recently made a donation of $2,100 to the Sanford Health Foundation to support the Sanford Joe Lueken Cancer Center.

-The cancer center provides a patient-centered home for healing and is the regions largest medical facility that offers comprehensive caner and blood disorder in one location.
+The cancer center provides a patient-centered home for healing and is the region’s largest medical facility that offers comprehensive cancer and blood disorder care in one location.

 The support from HotSpring Hot Tubs will enhance and expand health care services and facilities to provide health for the region.